 One day last week, sometime between Sloane fully recovering and me fully deteriorating, we went out for a picnic.
 This was a first for us and I was excited as I packed a blanket and a picnic basket of goodies.
 However, when we pulled up to the park Sloane (remember she’s two years old) had a meltdown and told me she wanted to go home.
 I told her I had packed lunch and by golly we were going to stay and enjoy it.
 She finally came around and decided that she did love the idea of a picnic at the park.
 This specific park is close to our house, the whole place is canopied with huge oak trees and right smack in the middle of it all is a historic antebellum home.
 I let Sloane pick the picnic spot and she selected the front porch of the house.
 That’s my girl, I feel certain I would have picked the same spot if someone had given me the choice.

-While I’m on the subject of Leigh Ann I’ll throw in some photos of our adventures yesterday.
+While I’m here I’ll throw in some photos of my adventures yesterday.
 I’ve had friends and clients tell me that they think this business must be fun and glamorous, which always causes me to choke a little.
-You see, if you had spent the day with Leigh Ann and I yesterday it would be clear that behind every finished project is a lot of work, and I don’t mean computer work and playing with fabric samples.
 Yesterday we went to a storage unit where we loaded up three massive light fixtures, hauled them to a construction site, only to find the stairwell between the second and third levels of the house impassable (scaffolding in the way), so we called in for back up.
 When we finally got to the third floor with the massive lights we discovered that the scaffolding we needed to get the lights into position was that which we had just climbed over in the stairwell.
 Good thing we have that proper-lifting technique poster at the office.

 After the lighting was safe and sound back in the storage unit we popped a few muscle relaxers and went out to do some rug shopping.
 I love rug shopping.